- Phone number

 - Concessionary rates

-I am able to offer appointments from 9:30am - 2:30pm Monday - Friday and 8:00am - midday on Saturday.
-I also currently have some early evening sessions available.
+I typically offer appointments from 9:30am - 2:30pm Monday - Friday.
+I do have limited evening availability.

 Please contact me for availability.